FriendsOfCake/crud/docs/listeners/related-models.md

 `Crud.beforeRelatedModel` will receive the following parameters in the event subject, which can be altered on the fly before any result is fetched

-  * query: An array with options for find('list') model: Model instance, the model to be used for
+  * query: An array with options for find('list')
-  * finding the list or records
+  * viewVar: The name of the variable when set to the view
+  * modelName: The name of the associated model
+  * associationType: The type of association (belongsTo, hasAndBelongsToMany etc.)
+  * associatedModel: The model instance used to fetch the related data (instance of `modelName`)

 `Crud.afterRelatedModel` will receive the following parameters in the event subject, which can be altered on the fly after results were fetched

-  * items: result from calling find('list') viewVar: Variable name to be set on the view with items
+  * items: result from calling find('list')
+  * viewVar: Variable name to be set on the view with items
-  * as value model: Model instance, the model to be used for finding the list or records
+  * modelName: The name of the associated model
+  * associationType: The type of association (belongsTo, hasAndBelongsToMany etc.)
+  * associatedModel: The model instance used to fetch the related data (instance of `modelName`)

 ## Example